TRUCKPARK OF THE FUTURE - WELCOME TO 2049

 Electric vehicles

-Fleet operators will notice immediate financial benefits and reap the rewards of efficient vehicle management.
+Fleets will notice immediate financial benefits and reap the rewards of efficient vehicle management.
 Electric HGVs won't need fuel and will have fewer components to maintain.
 The driver role may develop to include basic mechanic training to keep electric vehicles running smoothly.

 Plus, electric batteries will advance by 2049 to allow trucks to travel further distances without recharging.
 Truck stops will modernise to accommodate electric vehicles.
-Truck Park 2049 will include ultra-rapid electric charging stations - replacing obsolete petrol pumps.
-350kW charging technology will enable HGVs to travel up to 100 miles from a five-minute charge - and payment will be via contactless solutions.
+Truck Park 2049 will include ultra-rapid electric charging stations - replacing obsolete petrol pumps.350kW charging technology will enable HGVs to travel up to 100 miles from a five-minute charge - and payment will be via contactless solutions.

 Charging icon with a piece of the text